How to Find the Best Meal Replacement Shakes for Crohn’s Disease

 • Convenience: Meal replacement shakes are quick and easy to prepare, making them a convenient meal option on busy days.

-It is important to note, however, that meal replacement shakes should not replace other forms of nutrition; they are intended only to fill in gaps in your diet.
+It is important to note, however, that meal replacement shakes should not replace other forms of nutrition – they are intended to only fill in gaps in your diet.

 If you have questions about how or when to use meal replacements, consult our network of trusted healthcare professionals.